dharmayejju/dotnet-coding-standards/README.md

 All development should be considered “mobile-first” in that every part of the functionality needs to be considered for mobile sizes, as well as for touch devices in general.
 We use frameworks like Foundation as much as possible for this to create reasonable grid layouts built for whatever target browsers the client needs.
 If they’re IE8+, we use Float-based grids.
 If they’re 10+ we can use Flex grids, etc.

-Any time you’d use `:hover`, you should also use `:focus`.
-Any time you’d bind a `click` handler, bind it for `touch` also.
+Any time you’d use `:hover`, you should also use `:focus`; any time you’d bind a `click` handler, bind it for `touch` also.

-In general, try to thin in terms of "graceful degredation" so that functionality works across all platforms by default and platform-specific effects can be layered on top of that.
+In general, try to think in terms of "graceful degredation" so that functionality works across all platforms by default and platform-specific effects can be layered on top of that.

 We use `modernizr.js` for polyfills for older browsers.